imglib/imglib2-meta/README.md

 * Tobias "Meta" Pietzsch
 * Christian "Space Tree" Dietz

+**Motivation**

+Metadata is incredibly important in scientific image processing.
+The ImgLib2 ecosystem has no formal mechanism for working with metadata.
+This repository aims to solve that.

+The main metadata stand-in throughout the Fiji ecosystem is the `Dataset` class of ImageJ2, used by e.g. SCIFIO.
+However, it has a number of issues:
+* It cannot operate within a type-safe environment.
+This hinders use within ImgLib2-algorithm, SciJava Ops, etc.
+* It requires the *massive* dependency of imagej-common.

 **Current Status**

 The current design is centered around a few interfaces: